Rate this page:

 Security helps protect customer data from unauthorized access and from malicious or accidental changes.
 It also allows administrators to install apps with confidence, letting users enjoy the benefits of apps without worry.

 Atlassian Connect apps use JWT (JSON Web Tokens) for authentication.
 This technology is built into the supported Atlassian Connect libraries.
 If you use the client frameworks, most security operations are handled for you.
-Otherwise, you will need to construct and manage JWT tokens yourself.
-See Understanding JWT for Connect apps.

 Atlassian Connect apps can use two types of authorization: